LeetLLM

 Multi-modal content

 Modern platforms aren't just text.
-They must moderate images, video, and audio.
+They need to moderate images, video, and audio.
 The architecture extends the tiered approach to other modalities by passing each medium through its own specialized pipeline before combining the signals.

-A major engineering challenge in multimodality is cross-modal context.
+A major engineering challenge in multimodality is handling cross-modal context.
 A benign text overlay like "Look at what I found today" becomes a policy violation when paired with a graphic image.
-To handle this, the outputs from individual classifiers must feed into a late-fusion layer or a multimodal LLM that can evaluate the combined context of the post.
+To handle this, the outputs from individual classifiers need to feed into a late-fusion layer or a multimodal LLM that can evaluate the combined context of the post.

 Content TypeTier 1 (Fast)Tier 2 (Deep)

-VideoKeyframe sampling + Image ClassifierMultimodal LLM (Gemini/GPT-5.2) on sampled frames
+VideoKeyframe sampling + Image ClassifierMultimodal judge / vision-language model on sampled frames

 AudioAudio event classificationWhisper transcription → Text Pipeline

 ⚠️ Common mistake: Treating video as a black box.
 Moderating every frame is impossible.
-Keyframe sampling (e.g., 1 frame per second) + audio transcription is the standard efficient approach.
-Note that NSFW (Not Safe For Work) classifiers must run on every keyframe to catch flashing content.
+Keyframe sampling (e.g., 1 frame per second) plus audio transcription is the standard efficient approach.
+Note that NSFW classifiers need to run on every keyframe to catch flashing content, which is why sampling rate is a critical tuning knob.

 Handling policy evolution